pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 [^1]:  Cassandras and Lafortune: *Introduction to Discrete Event Systems*, Springer, 2008, Ch.
 10
 [^2]:  Choi and Kang: *Modeling and Simulation of Discrete-Event Systems*, Wiley, 2013
 [^3]:  see also: [M/M/c queue](https://en.wikipedia.org/wiki/M/M/c_queue) on Wikipedia and an [implementation in `SimJulia`](https://github.com/BenLauwens/SimJulia.jl/blob/master/examples/queue_mmc.ipynb).
-[^4]: the load activity in the activity based example uses a conditional event and  switches on sampling: the condition is checked periodically.
-But this introduces a time divergence into the simulation.
+[^4]: the load activity in the activity-based example uses a conditional event.
+The condition is then checked periodically with sampling.
+That introduces a time divergence into the simulation.
+Instead in the process-based example the blocking on channels is handled by Julia internally and we need not to wait conditionally.